ZeroCM/zcm/README.md

 # ZCM: Zero Communications and Marshalling

-ZCM is a micro-framework for mesaage-passing and data-marshalling, designed originally for robotics systems where high-bandwidth and low-latency are critical and the variance in compute platforms is large.
+ZCM is a micro-framework for message-passing and data-marshalling, designed originally for robotics systems where high-bandwidth and low-latency are critical and the variance in compute platforms is large.